canonical/lxd/doc/rest-api.md

 HTTP code for this should be 202 (Accepted).

-### `/1.0/containers/<name>/console`
+### `/1.0/instances/<name>/console`
 #### GET
- * Description: returns the contents of the container's console  log
+ * Description: returns the contents of the instance's console  log
  * Authentication: trusted
  * Operation: N/A
  * Return: the contents of the console log

 #### POST
- * Description: attach to a container's console devices
+ * Description: attach to an instance's console devices
  * Authentication: trusted
  * Operation: async
  * Return: standard error